Mahmoud Reza Khavari

-Mahmoud Reza Khavari (محمودرضا خاوری; born May 26, 1952) is a former Iranian banker businessman and fugitive embezzler who was involved in the 2011 Iranian embezzlement scandal.
-In 2005, he became a Canadian citizen.
-He is a fugitive wanted by the judicial authorities of Islamic Republic of Iran, and as of October 2016, Khavari was wanted by Interpol.
+Mahmoud Reza Khavari (محمودرضا خاوری; born May 26, 1952) is an Iranian former banker, businessman, and fugitive alleged embezzler who was involved in the 2011 Iranian embezzlement scandal.
+He is a fugitive from the judicial authorities of Islamic Republic of Iran, and as of October 2016, he was the subject of an Interpol red notice issued on behalf of Iran.

-He was the chairman of Bank Melli Iran until September 2011 and chairman of Bank Sepah’s board of directors from December 2003 until March 2005.
+He was the chairman of Bank Melli Iran until September 2011 and was chairman of Bank Sepah’s board of directors from December 2003 until March 2005.

+He became a Canadian citizen in 2005, and he fled to Canada in 2011 to escape prosecution in Iran.
+Since then, he has been living in Canada, where he has not been charged with any crimes.

 Early life and education

 Mahmoud Reza Khavari was born in the city of Khorramabad in western Iran.
 He obtained a bachelor of law degree from the University of Tehran and a master's degree from Shahid Beheshti University.
 Mahmoud Khavari has two sons named Ardavan Khavari and Khashayar Khavari.
 Ardavan Khavari is also known as Ardy Khavari.
 Khashayar Khavari also is known as Khash Khavari.
 Khavari also has one daughter named Parandis Khavari.